Mental Health Facilities Rockford, IL

 Beloit Memorial Hospital Counseling Care Center - 16.7 miles from Rockford, IL

 Beloit Memorial Hospital Counseling Care Center is a mental health clinic in Beloit, WI, located at 1969 West Hart Road, in the 53511 zip code.
 Beloit Memorial Hospital Counseling Care Center provides outpatient treatment.
-Beloit Memorial Hospital Counseling Care Center offers couples/family therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-Beloit Memorial Hospital Counseling Care Center also supports seniors or older adults, LGBT and people requiring dual diagnosis treatment.
+Beloit Memorial Hospital Counseling Care Center offers integrated dual diagnosis disorder treatment, dialectical behavior therapy and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
+Beloit Memorial Hospital Counseling Care Center also supports seniors or older adults, people requiring dual diagnosis treatment and LGBT.
 More services at Beloit Memorial Hospital Counseling Care Center include diet and exercise counseling, family psychoeducation and court-ordered outpatient treatment.

 Learn More